Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Results

 \paragraph{Two-Agent Combination} We then explore the performance of combining two different agents, analysing three variants: combining two RAG-ArgLLM agents that use different sources (the NYTimes and the Guardian), and combining standard ArgLLM agents with the RAG-ArgLLM agents (using either the NYTimes or the Guardian).

-Tables~\ref{tab:combined_nytimes_guardian_d1} and \ref{tab:combined_nytimes_guardian_d2} in Appendix~\ref{app:two-agent} show the results of combining two RAG-ArgLLM agents, where one uses the NYTimes and the other uses the Guardian as external sources.
-The combination of the RAG-ArgLLM agents with different sources often yields significant improvements, particularly in depth 1.
+\ifthenelse{\boolean{arxivversion}} {Tables~\ref{tab:combined_nytimes_guardian_d1} and \ref{tab:combined_nytimes_guardian_d2} in Appendix~\ref{app:two-agent} show the results of combining two RAG-ArgLLM agents, where one uses the NYTimes and the other uses the Guardian as external sources.}{Results for combining two RAG-ArgLLM agents, where one uses the NYTimes and the other uses the Guardian as external sources, are provided in \cite{arxivversion}.} The combination of the RAG-ArgLLM agents with different sources often yields significant improvements, particularly in depth 1.
 Mistral (Guardian) also proves to be a consistently strong complementary agent in Depth 1, improving or maintaining accuracy in most pairings across both datasets (five out of six in both).
 However, performance in depth 2 is less consistent and often leads to a degradation in accuracy.
 This is likely due to the generation of irrelevant arguments in the second layer.
 Nonetheless, even in depth 2 some improvement is still observable over single agents.

-Tables~\ref{tab:combined_nytimes_argllm_d1} and \ref{tab:combined_nytimes_argllm_d2} in Appendix~\ref{app:two-agent} present results where the ArgLLM agents are paired with the RAG-ArgLLM agents using the NYTimes.
-Tables~\ref{tab:combined_guardian_argllm_d1} and \ref{tab:combined_guardian_argllm_d2} in Appendix~\ref{app:two-agent} show similar pairings but with the Guardian as the external source.
-The results indicate that this hybrid approach is highly effective.
+\ifthenelse{\boolean{arxivversion}} {Tables~\ref{tab:combined_nytimes_argllm_d1} and \ref{tab:combined_nytimes_argllm_d2} in Appendix~\ref{app:two-agent} present results where the ArgLLM agents are paired with the RAG-ArgLLM agents using the NYTimes.
+Tables~\ref{tab:combined_guardian_argllm_d1} and \ref{tab:combined_guardian_argllm_d2} in Appendix~\ref{app:two-agent} show similar pairings but with the Guardian as the external source.}{Results for pairings of ArgLLM and RAG-ArgLLM agents using NYTimes or Guardian external sources are provided in \cite{arxivversion}.} The results indicate that this hybrid approach is highly effective.
 The RAG-ArgLLM agents introduce externally grounded arguments that can complement the internal reasoning of the ArgLLM agents.
-The benefit is particularly clear when using the NYTimes as the external source.
+The benefit is particularly clear when using the NYTimes .
 For example, Mistral (NYTimes) often improved or maintained the accuracy of its ArgLLM partner on the GJOpen dataset (five out of six instances) for average aggregation.
 The Guardian source also shows strong performance in specific pairings.
 However, the RAG-ArgLLM agents using the Guardian does not seem to improve accuracy when it is combined with the ArgLLM agents as much.

 Overall, our multi-agent framework applied to two different agents demonstrates that combining different external sources can be beneficial.
 The most significant gains are achieved when agents leverage different external sources.